 Current and future engagements include La Clemenza di Tito at Aspen; Alcina with the Washington Opera; the US premiere of Alma Deutscher’s Cinderella with Opera San Jose; Medea with Opera Omaha; Cosi fan Tutte with Lyric Opera of Kansas City; her continuing seasons with Music of the Baroque in Chicago; and concert appearances with the Cleveland Orchestra, the San Francisco Symphony, the Minnesota Orchestra, the Houston Symphony. and the BBC Concert Orchestra including performances at the BBC Proms.

 Jane Glover’s discography includes a series of Mozart and Haydn symphonies with the London Mozart Players and recordings of Haydn, Mozart, Schubert, Mendelssohn, Britten, and Walton with the London Philharmonic, the Royal Philharmonic, and the BBC Singers.
 Recent releases include Handel’s Messiah (Signum) and Haydn Masses (Naxos).
 Her critically acclaimed book Mozartʼs Women was published in 2005.
-She has just finished a book on Handel.
+Her new book, Handel in London, will be published in September 2018.